ghgemmer/Halloween/README.md

 The orientation data is output as Yaw, Roll, Pitch in degrees.
 The calibration data is output as system cal number, gyro cal number, accelerometer cal number, magnetometer cal number.
 Each calibration (cal) number ranges from 0 to 3 with 0 being not calibrated and 3 being fully calibrated.
-Calibration can be speeded up by saving off and restoring the calibrated data using the ImuSetStoredCalibData, and the respectively.
+Calibration can be speed up by saving off and restoring the calibrated data using the ImuSetStoredCalibData, and the ImuGetStoredCalibData commands respectively.

 **Visualize3DStop** : Stops Visualize3D operations.